• Skip to primary navigation

 two hands shaping a pie crust disc on a square white marble board.

-5. Transfer the pie dough to a work surface.
+5. Transfer the pie crust dough to a work surface.
 Using hands, shape the dough into a flat disc.
 Avoid overworking the dough.
 Wrap in plastic wrap, then refrigerate for one hour or up to 2 days.

 two hands placing a rolled pie crust over a glass pie plate.